-If you'd like a more permanent version of this, you can buy a digital copy of Little Bear's Winter Solstice for about $2 via Amazon Instant Video.
+If you'd like a more permanent version of this, you can buy a digital copy of Little Bear's Winter Solstice for about $2 via Amazon.
 This episode contains three stories, all winter based (The Snowball Fight, Winter Solstice, and Snow Bound).

-If digital isn't your style, you can pick up a VHS copy of "Little Bear's Winter Tales" (4 stories in total) through Amazon, too.
+If digital isn't your style, you can pick up a VHS copy of "Little Bear's Winter Tales" (4 stories in total) through Amazon or Ebay.
 As of today, a new copy will run you about $40 while a used copy will only run you about $5 with shipping.

 Or... if you're a thrift-store connoisseur like Mama Stacey, you may just keep your eyes peeled for this at Goodwill.
 They're usually less than a dollar.